Islamic Education System in Singapore: Current Issues and Challenges

 Al-Attas, Syed Muhammad Al-Naquib.
 The Concept of Education in Islam: A Framework for an Islamic Philosophy of Education.
 Kuala Lumpur: Muslim Youth Movement of Malaysia (ABIM), 1980.

 Arifin, Muhammad Taufiq.
-“Assistant Head, Madrasah Policy and Planning Strategy Unit, Majlis Agama Islam Singapura.”
+“Assistent Head, Madrasah Policy and Planning Strategy Unit, Majlis Ugama Islam Singapura.”
 2014.

 Haron, Sharifah Thalha Binti Syed.
 “Eksekutif, Unit Dasar Dan Perancangan Madrasah, Majlis Ugama Islam Singapura.”
 2014.